A Tribute to My Soul Sister Darlene

 –Rocio Darlene Arriaga

 Once in a great while, a person comes into your life with whom you have an instant rapport, someone who “gets” you in a way that no one else does, who adds to your joy and brings out the absolute best in you.
 For me, one such person was Rocio Darlene Arriaga.
 I met her 25 years ago, in late summer 1993.
-We were both graphic designers at the Chicago Tribune and she had been transferred from Chicago to the suburban office where I was working.
+We were both graphic designers at the Chicago Tribune when she was transferred from Chicago to the suburban office where I was working.

 I was reeling from a summer of new adventures.
 I drove by myself to a few spiritual gatherings that were held far from where I lived.
 When I returned, I found no one nearby to discuss what I had experienced.
 I needed to share.
 For some odd reason, I opened up to Darlene, the new person in my department, who I really didn’t know much about.
 I immediately felt comfortable in her presence enough to pour out my soul.
 I started telling her about the drumming, dancing, and ceremonies that took place in nature where I felt connected to everyone and everything.
 She listened and remained silent as I went on and on about how the experience of a woman’s weekend and other spiritual gatherings had completely changed me.
-I mean, here I was, an extreme introvert babbling on and on to someone I hardly knew about really deep matters.
+Here I was, an extreme introvert babbling on and on to someone I hardly knew about really deep matters.

 A person’s belief system is likely to change as one is exposed to ideas that are more in tune with one’s soul.
 Spending a weeklong camping trip in nature with others who are also journeying along paths of inner discovery and awakening can bring about a transformation in consciousness.
 I took Darlene to her first spiritual gathering the following summer and saw first hand as the wall she had built around her heart began to soften.
 She started sharing her innermost feelings, which previously she had kept to herself.

 We continued to grow closer as friends and Darlene began to refer to us as Mario and Luigi.
 Her daughter was young at the time and enjoyed playing the Mario Bros. video game.
 As I had a fondness of speaking with silly accents, I good-naturedly accepted the name Mario.
 I wanted to be Luigi because it had that soothing “oo” sound that I loved so much, like in my nickname Goo.
 But no matter how often I tried to become Luigi, Darlene wouldn’t let me be Luigi.
 I continued as Mario and ended up losing my meatballs.
-We brought more of our soul family into our little world and Italian names were given out like Antonio, Fabio (with the flowing hair), My Cousin Vinny, Fettucini Alfredo and Pepe di Pino.
+We brought more of our soul family into our little world and Italian names were given out like Antonio, Isabella, Fabio (with the flowing hair), My Cousin Vinny, Fettucini Alfredo and Pepe di Pino.

 We played whole-heartedly, not caring what others thought.
 Often she would call me and leave a message on my voice mail in an Italian accent that went something like this: “This-a message is for-a Mario.
 If this is not-a Mario, hang up right now. (pause) OK.
 This must-a be the real Mario.
 Mario!
 Give-a Luigi a call when yous can!
 Ciao!”